-The water pricing instrument has the primary goal of financing water supply infrastructure.
-According to the European Commission (2000b), water prices should be set at a level that ensures the recovery of costs for each sector (agriculture, households and industry) and to allocate costs to those sectors (avoidance of cross subsidies).
-In principle, water prices should relate to three types of cost: direct economic costs, social costs, and environmental costs.
-The estimation of each type of cost involves a different set of problems (Kraemer and Buck, 1997):
+The instrument of water pricing has the primary goal of financing water supply infrastructure.
+According to the European Commission (2000b), water prices should be set at a level that ensures the recovery of costs for each sector (agriculture, households and industry) and to allocate costs to those sectors (avoidance of cross-subsidies).
+Water prices should in principle relate to three types of cost - direct economic costs, social costs, and environmental costs.
+The estimation of each type of costs involves a different set of problems (Kraemer and Buck, 1997):

-- Direct economic costs: Full recovery of the economic costs of water services will require that water prices include (1) operation and maintenance costs of water infrastructure, (2) capital costs for the construction of this water infrastructure, and (3) the reserves for future investment in water infrastructure. - Social costs: With respect to water services, the direct or indirect social benefits (for instance in the field of public health) vary largely with respect to the specific contextual settings.
-Calculating these costs and comparing them across cases is, therefore, not feasible, which prohibits their incorporation into a comparative study. - Environmental costs: The environmental costs of a certain economic activity are generally not reflected in the prices established in the market, but appear as externalities.
-Conceptually, the non inclusion of negative environmental costs in price fixing mechanisms can be discussed under the heading of subsidies.
-In practice, though, there are great difficulties linked to the establishment of benchmarks for costs caused by environmental degradation, and to the inclusion of these costs into market-based mechanisms.
-Still, the principle of full cost recovery requires that these costs be taken in consideration.
+- Direct economic costs: Full recovery of the economic costs of water services will require that water prices include (1) the costs of operation and maintenance of water infrastructure, (2) the capital costs for the construction of this water infrastructure, and (3) the reserves for future investment in water infrastructure. - Social costs: With respect to water services, the direct or indirect social benefits (for instance in the field of public health) vary largely with respect to the specific contextual settings.
+Calculating these costs and comparing them across cases is, therefore, not a feasible task, which prohibits their incorporation into a comparative study. - Environmental costs: The environmental costs of a certain economic activity are generally not reflected in the prices established at the market-place, but appear as so-called externalities.
+Conceptually, the non-inclusion of negative environmental costs in price mechanisms can be discussed under the heading of subsidies.
+In practice though, there are great difficulties linked to the establishment of benchmarks for costs caused by environmental degradation, and to the inclusion of these costs into market-based mechanisms.
+Still, the principle of full cost recovery requires taking these costs into account.
 Given the methodological problems involved in calculating environmental externalities, the inclusion of an environmental component into water prices will be backed by political rather than economic arguments.

-In addition to their financing function, water pricing policies often fulfill an incentive objective as well.
-Water prices which represent full costs (economic and environmental costs) provide price signals to users resulting in a more efficient water use and generate the means for ensuring a sustainable water infrastructure (Hijum, n.y.)
+In addition to their financing function, water pricing policies often fulfil an incentive objective as well.
+Water prices which represent full costs (economic and environmental costs) provide price signals to users resulting in a more efficient water use and generate the means for ensuring a sustainable water infrastructure (Huijm, n.y.)